 and put in comparison plots and yield check to verify profitable results.

 Of the three founders, Dr. Tiedjens had a impressive career in agricultural research.
 Through the years he cautiously developed and fine tuned a practical program he felt would be of great benefit to farmers.
 However, agricultural organizations were not interested in marketing his new program, so he joined forces with his colleague, Joe Henry, to help bring his program to the market.
 Joe had already established himself as a leader in the area of fertilizer sales and marketing.
 George Ward, who had an impressive background in business management, was included as the third partner to help run the new company.
-Mr. Ward and Dr. Tiedjens have passed on, so today, Joe Henry continues as owner and operator of Growers Chemical Corporation.
+The founders have passed on, so today, the family of Joe Henry continues as owner and operator of Growers Chemical Corporation.

 A local paper in 1905 talked of the building, “It was decided to build a modern brewery and the services of the Wahl and Henius Institute of Fermentology of Chicago, recognized by the brewing interests of this country and Europe as the foremost and leading authorities in the world on brewing matters, were engaged to plan and equip a plant which, from a scientific and practical standpoint, could be a model one.”